ethereum/solidity-website/src/events/summit.md

     href: /summit/
 ---

-## The Solidity Summit is a collaborative event focusing on the future of [Solidity](/).
+The Solidity Summit is a collaborative event focusing on the future of [Solidity](/).

-We're excited to bring back Solidity Summit for another edition, again as part of the [Devconnect](https://devconnect.org/schedule) week!

-Speaker and attendee applications for 2023 are now closed and ticket vouchers have been distributed.

-You can follow Solidity on [Twitter](https://twitter.com/solidity_lang) or monitor the [Solidity blog](/blog) not to miss any updates about the event.

-## Keep up with the newest developments in the Solidity space.
+## Thank you for joining Solidity Summit 2023!

+We can't believe it's already been two weeks since we met in Istanbul, Türkiye, for the third edition of Solidity Summit!

+Solidity Summit 2023 was part of the [Devconnect week](https://devconnect.org/) and took place on Thursday, November 16, 2023.
+With roughly 300 participants, the event was well attended.

+The day was packed with 15+ sessions on:

+- Solidity internals and tips & tricks
+- Solidity tooling
+- Smart contract testing & security best practices
+- EVM Languages and mechanisms
+... and more!

+The full agenda of the day can be found [here](https://soliditylang.org/summit/).
+You can watch all talks by browsing through the individual videos in the [YouTube playlist](https://youtube.com/playlist?list=PLX8x7Zj6VeznJuVkZtRyKwseJdrr4mNsE&si=0j2Nr6x1UKu6A-MU) or in the [StreamETH archive](https://app.streameth.org/devconnect/solidity_summit/archive).

+## More about Solidity Summit

 The Solidity Summit is a free interactive forum with discussions and talks on Solidity, Yul, language design, security, and tooling.